 We enjoy a fairly laid-back lifestyle (as in we spend a good bit of time enjoying coffee and meals, making art, camping and hiking in the local national forest, and just hanging out with friends) but we usually have at least a couple of projects under way.
 In exchange for meals and whichever type of accommodation best suits you (see below), we’d appreciate help with any of the projects listed below or simply help with the daily work involved with maintaining the ranch house and outbuildings and feeding and caring for the animals.

-We would expect 20 hours of work a week but, especially with project work, it could be flexibly arranged so that you could have larger chunks of time to go out and explore the area.
+We would expect 20 hours a week but, especially with project tasks, it could be flexibly arranged so that you could have larger chunks of time to go out and explore the area.

 Depending on their personal preferences and who else is visiting during their stay, workaways can choose from several types of accommodations on the ranch.
 We have:

 - a sprawling ranch house with multiple bedroom/bathroom suites,